-Several centralized databases and data storage systems that are used by more than one component or subsystem have been put under the DST subsystem.
+Several centralized databases and data storage systems that are used by more than one component or subsystem have been put under the Data Stores (DST) subsystem.
 This organization allows to defer decisions of segregating or integrating them in one or more databases for the design stage of the project.

-Title: System Architecture Description Owner: T Kusel Date: 6/6/2022 NRAO Doc. #: 020.10.20.00.00-0002-REP Version: A
+0 Title: System Architecture Description Owner: T Kusel Date: 9/2/2022 ıg∨la NRAO Doc. #: 020.10.20.00.00-0002- REP Version: B